Goliad, Texas: Mexico

 In 1829, the name of the Mexican Texas village of La Bahía was changed to "Goliad", believed to be an anagram of Hidalgo (omitting the silent initial "H"), in honor of the patriot priest Miguel Hidalgo, the father of the Mexican War of Independence.

 On October 9, 1835, in the early days of the Texas Revolution, a group of Anglo-American immigrants attacked the presidio in the Battle of Goliad.
 The Mexican garrison quickly surrendered, leaving the Anglo-Americans in control of the fort.
-The first declaration of independence of the Republic of Texas was signed here on December 20, 1835.
+The first declaration of independence of the Republic of Texas was signed here on December 20, 1835, and immediately thereafter, Nicholas Fagan raised the "Bloody Arm Flag" also known as the "First Flag of Texas Independence" over Presidio La Bahia.
 Anglo-Americans held the area until March 1836, when their garrison under Colonel James Fannin was defeated at the nearby Battle of Coleto.
-Antonio Lopez de Santa Anna, then President of Mexico, ordered that all survivors were to be executed.
+Antonio Lopez de Santa Anna, then president of Mexico, ordered that all survivors were to be executed.
 On Palm Sunday, March 27, 1836, in what was later called the Goliad Massacre, 303 were marched out of the fort to be executed, and 39 were executed inside the presidio (20 prisoners were spared because they were either physicians or medical attendants); 342 men were killed and 28 escaped.

-The famous Mexican General Ignacio Zaragoza was born in Goliad in 1829.
+Famous Mexican General Ignacio Zaragoza was born in Goliad in 1829.
 He commanded the forces resisting the French Army in the Battle of Puebla, now celebrated as Cinco de Mayo on May 5, 1862.

-The Texas gunfighter King Fisher lived for a time in Goliad before moving to Eagle Pass in Maverick County, Texas.
+Texas gunfighter King Fisher lived for a time in Goliad before moving to Eagle Pass in Maverick County, Texas.

 1902 tornado

 The 1902 Goliad tornado devastated the town, killing 114 people, including Sheriff Robert Shaw, and injuring at least 225.
-It is tied for the deadliest tornado in Texas history and the 10th-deadliest in the United States.
+It is tied for the deadliest tornado in Texas history, and remains among the deadliest in the United States.
 Dr. Louis Warren Chilton, a young doctor whose wife was injured and whose daughter was lifted in the tornado funnel but survived, set up a temporary hospital and morgue in the courthouse.
 The Dr. L.W. and Martha E.S.
 Chilton House was built starting in June and included an underground shelter.